-Research with Human Participants (also called human subjects research) is any activity intended to obtain and record information from or about individuals for research purposes.
-Examples of such research include: surveys, observations of human behavior, experiments involving human responses, and collection of data from existing school records.
-The MMC IRB reviews research of this nature at MMC.
+Research with human participants (also called human subjects’ research) is any activity intended to obtain and record information from or about individuals for research purposes.
+Examples of human subjects’ research include: surveys, observations of behavior, experiments involving human responses, and collection of data from existing records.
+The MMC Institutional Review Board (IRB) reviews research of this nature at MMC.
 The primary aim of this review process is to protect the basic rights of research participants, namely their right to be protected from harm and to be protected from invasion of privacy.

 The IRB meets monthly during the school year and less frequently during the summer months.
-The IRB will act on your application as quickly as possible.
-After your application has been approved, you must notify the IRB if you change research procedures or if you plan to continue your research more than one year past the initial approval date.
+After your application has been approved, you must notify the IRB if you change research procedures or if you plan to continue your research beyond the end of the initial approval period.

 The IRB works with researchers to facilitate research.
-If an initial proposal is rejected, the Committee provides written feedback.
-If a revised proposal is submitted, the Committee re-evaluates that proposal.
+The IRB will act on your application as quickly as possible.
+If your initial proposal is rejected, the Committee will provide written feedback.
+If you submit a revised proposal, the Committee will re-evaluate your proposal.